 Public Art mediums can include, but are not limited to:

-- multi-media/time-based media projects, murals, mosaics, land art/earth works, projects which incorporate design, architecture, or landscape architecture, or an edition, multiples or series of artworks may qualify provided the run is limited and consistent with professional artistic standards
+- an edition, multiples or series of artworks may qualify provided the run is limited and consistent with professional artistic standards

-A list of shortlisted artists must be submitted to the AFA prior to final selection to review artist eligibility and good standing with AFA.
+A list of shortlisted artists must be submitted to the AFA prior to final selection for review of artist eligibility:

 The final artist and artwork selection must comply with the AFA Collections Development Plan and be approved by the AFA before a sub-contract is signed by the organization with the artist.